intel/xpumanager/rest/Grafana_dashboard_setup_guide_for_XPUM.md

  ```
  ./grafana server
  ```
  3. Login URL: http://\<Grafana server ip>:3000/ and create the "Connection" to Prometheus as shown below.
+The default user and password are 'admin'.
 Then you can create Grafana dashboard.
 Please refer to https://grafana.com/docs/grafana/latest/getting-started/get-started-grafana-prometheus/.
  4. You can use this [json file](grafana-dashboard.json) when you create Grafana dashboard.
 Please set a variable "Node".
 ![Grafana configuration](../doc/img/Grafana_config.PNG)